taverntesting/taverntesting.github.io/documentation.md

 The **response** describes what we expect back.
 There are a few keys for verifying the response:

-- `status_code` - an integer corresponding to the status code that we expect.
+- `status_code` - an integer corresponding to the status code that we expect, or a list of status codes if you are expecting one of a few status codes.
   Defaults to `200` if not defined.
 - `body` - Assuming the response is json, check the body against the values given.
 Expects a mapping (possibly nested) key: value pairs/lists.